The Kothari Commission 1964-66: Revolutionising Education in India

 Following the adoption of the Kothari Commission’s recommendations, the following fundamental changes to the current education system occurred:

-• Under Indira Gandhi’s direction, the National Education Policy Bill was approved by the Parliament.
+• Under Indira Gandhi’s direction, the Parliament approved the National Education Policy Bill.

 • The Kothari panel also had a role in formulating the 1986 National Policy on Education.

-• The Central Board and the State Board were created as autonomous administrations within the educational system.
+• The Central and State Board were created as autonomous administrations within the educational system.

 Kothari Commission drawbacks, 1964–1966